swiftlang/swift-package-manager/Documentation/Development.md

 ## Using custom Swift compilers

-SwiftPM needs Swift compiler to parse Package.swift manifest files and to compile Swift source files.
-You can use `SWIFT_EXEC` and `SWIFT_EXEC_MANIFEST` environment variables to control which compiler to use for these operations.
+SwiftPM needs the Swift compiler to parse `Package.swift` manifest files and to compile Swift source files.
+You can use the `SWIFT_EXEC` and `SWIFT_EXEC_MANIFEST` environment variables to control which compiler to use for these operations.

-`SWIFT_EXEC_MANIFEST`: This variable controls which compiler to use for parsing Package.swift manifest files.
+`SWIFT_EXEC_MANIFEST`: This variable controls which compiler to use for parsing `Package.swift` manifest files.
 The lookup order for the manifest compiler is:
-SWIFT_EXEC_MANIFEST, swiftc adjacent to swiftpm binaries, SWIFT_EXEC
+`SWIFT_EXEC_MANIFEST`, `swiftc` adjacent to `swiftpm` binaries, `SWIFT_EXEC`

 `SWIFT_EXEC`: This variable controls which compiler to use for compiling Swift sources.
-The lookup order for the sources compiler is: SWIFT_EXEC, swiftc adjacent to swiftpm binaries.
+The lookup order for the sources compiler is: `SWIFT_EXEC`, `swiftc` adjacent to `swiftpm` binaries.
 This is also useful for Swift compiler developers when they want to use a debug compiler with SwiftPM.

 ```sh
 $ SWIFT_EXEC=/path/to/my/built/swiftc swift build
 ```

-## Overriding path to the runtime libraries
+## Overriding the path to the runtime libraries

-SwiftPM computes the path of runtime libraries relative to where it is installed.
+SwiftPM computes the path of its runtime libraries relative to where it is installed.
 This path can be overridden by setting the environment variable `SWIFTPM_PD_LIBS` to a directory containing the libraries.
 This can be a list of absolute search paths separated by colon (":").
 SwiftPM will choose the first path which exists on disk.
-If none of the path are present on disk, it will fall back to built-in computation.
+If none of the paths are present on disk, it will fall back to built-in computation.

 ## Skip SwiftPM tests

 SwiftPM has a hidden env variable `_SWIFTPM_SKIP_TESTS_LIST` that can be used to skip a list of tests.
-This value of the variable is either a file path that contains a new-line separated list of tests to skip or a colon separated list of tests.
+This value of the variable is either a file path that contains a newline separated list of tests to skip or a colon separated list of tests.

 This is only a development feature and should be considered _unsupported_.